Your guide through the entire mortgage journey

 How do second mortgages work?

-How do you get approved for 2 mortgages?
+How do you get approved for a second mortgage?

 How does The Bank of Canada interest rate affect mortgages?